teambitflip/plothole-app/README.md

 # androidapp

-The android app to be used by the user
+The android app to be used by the user.
+Just open the `PotholeReporting` directory using Android Studio and it should work fine.